Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 Why remortgage?

-Remortgaging means you move your mortgage from one lender to another to get a better deal.
+Remortgaging means you move your mortgage from one lender to another.
 You don’t have to move house to remortgage.
 There are many reasons why remortgaging could make sense for you, but most commonly it is to save money.

 For most people, their mortgage is their biggest financial commitment.
-If you don’t shop around for the best deal, you could be missing a trick and spending more annually than you need to.
+If you don’t shop around for the best deal, you could be spending more than you need to.

-If you do need to move to another lender, remember, although remortgaging can save you money, it will come at a price.
-There could be fees to pay for the better interest rate deals, and, depending on your current mortgage deal, an early repayment charge may be payable to your current lender and there may be legal fees to pay.
+If you do need to move to another lender, remember, whilst remortgaging can save you money, it will come at a price.
+There could be fees to pay, and, depending on your current mortgage, an early repayment charge may be payable to your current lender.
+There may also be legal fees to pay.

 Who shouldn’t remortgage?